bugratu/ML_VVLC/README.md

 datasets : Pathloss and CFR datasets to train or evaluate models

-models : Pre-trained models to obtain path-loss and CFR for different models
+trainedmodels : Pre-trained models to obtain path-loss and CFR for different models